MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcontactaddressbookmultipleaddressflag-canonical-property.md

 **Applies to**: Outlook

-Contains a flag that is TRUE when the provider supports multiple e-mail addresses per contact item.
+Contains a flag that is TRUE when the provider supports multiple email addresses per contact item.

 |||
 |:-----|:-----|